 - why you think you might have an infection

-You can ask to see a female doctor or nurse if you prefer but you might have to wait longer than usual for one to become available.
+You can ask to see a female doctor or nurse if you prefer, but you might have to wait longer than usual for one to become available.

 Having STI tests

-The doctor or nurse will tell you which tests they think you need.
+The doctor or nurse will tell you what tests they think you need.
 They should explain to you what is going on and why they are suggesting these tests.
 If you're not sure about anything, ask them to explain.